google/kctf/SECURITY.md

  - Project might be misconfigured

 Ways to limit these risks are:
- - kCTF limits the information in docker images to the minimum possible.
-For example, flags and exploits are not here.
+ - kCTF could limit the information in docker images to the minimum possible.
+There are no plans to do this.
- - kCTF could limit the access to the GCR images more tightly.
-Work to do this is tracked on [Issue 17](https://github.com/google/kctf/issues/17).
  - kCTF could check configuration to detect accidental misconfiguration.
 There are no plans to do this.

 #### Kubernetes -> Flags

-The flags are stored as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-Any vulnerabilities in Kubernetes that allows accessing secrets or a misconfiguration by the author (such as not putting the flag in the secret directory), could result in broader access to the flags.

-As such, the risks on this edge are:
- - Kubernetes might have vulnerabilities
- - Author might not store flags as a secret

-Ways to limit these risks are:
- - kCTF could detect strings that look like flags in non-secret files.
-There are no plans to do this.
+The flags are stored in the challenge images.
+The same considerations from the previous section apply.

 #### Kubernetes -> Exploits

-The exploits are stored encrypted in the docker images, and the key is stored as a secret.
-Any vulnerabilities in Kubernetes that allows accessing secrets, or failure from the authors to store their exploits in the exploit directory, could result in broader access to the exploits.

-As such, the risks on this edge are the same as for the Flags.
+The exploits are stored in the challenge images.
+The same considerations from the previous section apply.

 ### Attackers
 The usual type of attackers to a system of this form mainly fall into two categories: